Dimenhydrinate

 They need to know if you have any of these conditions:

--lung or breathing disease, like asthma or emphysema
+-Lung or breathing disease, such as asthma or emphysema

--an unusual or allergic reaction to dimenhydrinate, diphenhydramine, tartrazine, other medicines, foods, dyes, or preservatives
+-An unusual or allergic reaction to dimenhydrinate, diphenhydramine, tartrazine, other medications, foods, dyes, or preservatives

 What should I watch for while using Dimenhydrinate?